TUW-OeAW-MR-Lab/Audio-Apps/Demo-Music Mix 2/README.md

-# Demo Music – Mix 2
+# Demo Music â€“ Mix 2

 ## Desciption
 - 64 channels are used (all 64 channels defined in RME Mix 2 configuration)